agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 From the wiki: "The game tries to populate the list with one loved snack, two liked snacks, and one disliked snack among the five snacks available at the counter, if they exist.
 If the theater is built from the Joja Warehouse, JojaCorn is always available for purchase."

-So, we have multiple options here, when some snacks are locked
+So, I have multiple options here, when some snacks are locked

 1: Let the game roll 5 snacks, then remove the locked ones.
 This can lead to an empty shop, even if the player has unlocked some snacks